 In Kansas, a committee was brought together to work on developing Kansas Course codes that would be standard across all schools in Kansas.
 The purpose for developing the Standard Course Codes was so that they could be used on educator licenses and employment reports; and, if Kansas makes optimum use of the codes, they can become the codes used by most or all districts on student transcripts.
 The standard course codes developed are a system of numerical codes that are used to describe the courses taught by licensed teachers or completed by elementary and secondary students.

-The Kansas Course Codes Management System (KCCMS) is the online tool whereby schools enter their courses which are then utilized in STCO reports, Pathways applications and EDCS reports.
+The Kansas Course Codes Management System (KCCMS) is the online tool whereby schools enter their courses which are then utilized in CTE/Pathways applications; STCO reporting for virtual school students over 19, migrant students, and CTE/Pathways students.
 Users must apply for an account via the KIDS system.

 New Features for 2016-2017

 1. The import/export file has been changed from bar delimited to tab.

 2. Allow for mapping introductory CTE courses to 7th grade.